jacrify/FrankenDobDSC/README.md

 Interesting stuff that it does:
 - Micro controller (ESP32) controlled speed with a stepper motor, to cancel out tangent error
 - Digital Setting Circles (encoders) on the alt/azi axis of my dobsonian are integrated with the platform, so I can always see on my ipad where I'm pointing in the sky
-- A new method of attaching the top of the platform to the drive system
+- A solid method of attaching the top of the platform to the drive system
-- A separate base with rotation capability, to allow for easy leveling and polar alignment of the platform whilst in use (rather than kicking it)
+- A separate base with (manual) fine rotation capability, to allow for easy leveling and polar alignment of the platform whilst in use (rather than kicking the platform)
-- An autofocuser with hand controller, which also controls the platform axis
+- An autofocuser with hand controller, which also controls the platform axis motors
 - ASCOM/Alpaca api for the focuser and platform, to allow synching/postion tracking/pulseguiding
 - A "Zlomotion" style fine adjustment system for easily finding targets, with a really neat alt axis clutchable lead screw mechanism